Ketogenic Therapy Pilot Study Results

 Case Study

-complete elimination of both depressive and obsessive compulsive symptoms.
+This subject experienced a complete elimination of both depressive and obsessive compulsive symptoms.
 They had a 90% reduction in both manic symptoms and chronic sleep disruptions.
 84% reductions in parent reported symptom intensity and frequency, and 62% reductions in aggression (which is a common feature in pediatric bipolar disorder).

 We found that the younger the child, the more easily they adapted to the food plan and the lower the macro ratios were that were required to reach higher ketone levels.
 But regardless of age, the children connected ketogenic therapy to feeling better.
 So once in ketosis, they had intrinsic motivation to stay on plan.
 This subject continued with ketogenic therapy after the study ended and at bedtime asks for the “good dreams” fat bomb, which is the only thing that has ever stopped this child’s nightmares.